Microsoft/azure-docs.cs-cz/articles/azure-resource-manager/resource-manager-tutorial-secure-artifacts.md

 ---
-title: Zabezpečení artefaktů v šablonách
+title: Secure artifacts in templates
-description: Zjistěte, jak zabezpečit artefakty, které používají v šablonách Azure Resource Manageru.
+description: Learn how to secure the artifacts used in your Azure Resource Manager templates.
 author: mumian
 ms.date: 10/08/2019
 ms.topic: tutorial
 ms.author: jgao
-ms.openlocfilehash: 4aea85fe7f71d09c77b0596b4a8ec54922c8eee8
+ms.openlocfilehash: b37f7e284b655a362c5a4231a7c1da3719762644
-ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 11/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74150414"
+ms.locfileid: "74326439"
 ---
-# <a name="tutorial-secure-artifacts-in-azure-resource-manager-template-deployments"></a>Kurz: Zabezpečení artefaktů v nasazení šablon Azure Resource Manageru
+# <a name="tutorial-secure-artifacts-in-azure-resource-manager-template-deployments"></a>Tutorial: Secure artifacts in Azure Resource Manager template deployments

-Zjistěte, jak zabezpečit artefakty, které používají v šablonách Azure Resource Manageru pomocí sdílených přístupových podpisů (SAS) účtu služby Azure Storage.
-Artefakty nasazení jsou všechny soubory kromě souborů hlavní šablony, které jsou potřebné k dokončení nasazení.
-Například v [kurz: soubory SQL Import souboru BACPAC s šablonami Azure Resource Manageru](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md), hlavní šablony vytvoří službu Azure SQL Database; volá také pro vytváření tabulek a vkládání dat souboru BACPAC.
-Soubor BACPAC je artefakt.
-Artefakt je uložená v účtu služby Azure storage s veřejný přístup.
-V tomto kurzu použijete SAS udělit omezený přístup do souboru BACPAC v účtu úložiště Azure.
-Další informace o SAS najdete v tématu [použití sdílených přístupových podpisů (SAS)](../storage/common/storage-dotnet-shared-access-signature-part-1.md).
+Learn how to secure the artifacts used in your Azure Resource Manager templates using Azure Storage account with shared access signatures (SAS).
+Deployment artifacts are any files, in addition to the main template file, that are needed to complete a deployment.
+For example, in [Tutorial: Import SQL BACPAC files with Azure Resource Manager templates](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md), the main template creates an Azure SQL Database; it also calls a BACPAC file to create tables and insert data.
+The BACPAC file is an artifact.
+The artifact is stored in an Azure storage account with public access.
+In this tutorial, you use SAS to grant limited access to the BACPAC file in your own Azure Storage account.
+For more information about SAS, see [Using shared access signatures (SAS)](../storage/common/storage-dotnet-shared-access-signature-part-1.md).

-Zjistěte, jak zabezpečit propojené šablony, najdete v článku [kurz: vytvoření propojenými šablonami Azure Resource Manageru](./resource-manager-tutorial-create-linked-templates.md).
+To learn how to secure linked template, see [Tutorial: Create linked Azure Resource Manager templates](./resource-manager-tutorial-create-linked-templates.md).

 Tento kurz se zabývá následujícími úkony:

 > [!div class="checklist"]
 > * Příprava souboru BACPAC
-> * Otevřete existující šablonu
+> * Open an existing template
 > * Úprava šablony
 > * Nasazení šablony
 > * Ověření nasazení

 Pokud ještě nemáte předplatné Azure, [vytvořte si bezplatný účet](https://azure.microsoft.com/free/) před tím, než začnete.

-## <a name="prerequisites"></a>Požadavky
+## <a name="prerequisites"></a>Předpoklady

 K dokončení tohoto článku potřebujete:

-* [Visual Studio Code](https://code.visualstudio.com/) s rozšířením Nástroje Resource Manageru Přečtěte si, [jak toto rozšíření nainstalovat](./resource-manager-quickstart-create-templates-use-visual-studio-code.md#prerequisites).
+* Visual Studio Code with Resource Manager Tools extension.
+See [Use Visual Studio Code to create Azure Resource Manager templates](./resource-manager-tools-vs-code.md).
-* Kontrola [kurz: soubory SQL Import souboru BACPAC s šablonami Azure Resource Manageru](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md). Šablona použitá v tomto kurzu je vyvinutý v tomto kurzu.
-Odkaz ke stažení dokončené šablony je uvedené v tomto článku.
+* Review [Tutorial: Import SQL BACPAC files with Azure Resource Manager templates](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md).
+The template used in this tutorial is the one developed in that tutorial.
+A download link of the completed template is provided in this article.
 * Pro zlepšení zabezpečení použijte pro účet správce SQL Serveru vygenerované heslo.
 Tady ukázka generování hesla:

     ```azurecli-interactive